 Everyone in charge of their own business should sell.
 That includes freelancers, consultants, entrepreneurs, traditional business executives and managing partners (and the like).

 If you delegate a hundred percent on the sales process to your co-founder, you’re both missing on certain opportunities.
 You are probably in different networking circles, have studied in different schools and universities, attend different events.
-Whenever each of you is selling, there’s a higher impact for the brand increasing the chance of closing a deal.
+Whenever each of you is selling, there’s a higher impact on the brand increasing the chance of closing a deal.

 Who would ever be more familiar with the business and more motivated to close new deals than the founders?

 Sure, it doesn’t mean that you have to spend 100% of your time on sales.
-There are various activities you need to deal with on a day-to-day on the technical spectrum of things.
+There are various activities you need to deal with on day-to-day on the technical spectrum of things.

 But you have to be alert for possible sales opportunities.
-Try to attend industry events and meet prospects.
+Try to attend industry events and meet sales prospects.
 Tap into your network and ask for leads.
 Consider offering consulting services to prospects that could lead to a larger deal with your business.